Approximating stochastic volatility by recombinant trees: Numerical results

 \subsection{Exotics}

-Our numerical experimentation confirms that backward recursion yields quite fast and accurate results for the two dimensional problems like European and American Vanilla option pricing problems.
+Our numerical experimentation confirms that backward recursion yields quite fast and accurate results for the two-dimensional problems like European and American vanilla option pricing problems.
 However, our numerical experimentation also reveals that the straightforward application of the recursive method takes too long on a personal computer when another continuous variable is introduced to price an exotic option.
 Hence, in order to substantially speed up the computations, we use our discrete equations as a discretization scheme for our Monte Carlo (MC) simulation.
 In other words, we carry out the MC simulation on the tree.

 It is also important to note that our main concern in this section is to show the pure application of our computation method.
-There are many well known techniques in the literature which improve the speed and the accuracy of tree and MC methods.
-However, as in the backward recursion we refrain using any of these techniques.
+There are many well-known techniques in the literature which improve the speed and the accuracy of tree and MC methods.
+However, as in the backward recursion we refrain from using any of these techniques.

 Below we outline results for the geometric, arithmetic Asian and for lookback options.

 We start with the geometric Asian and let